Doctor of Indigenous Philosophies

 The thesis is not formally assessed during the writing period, but is submitted for examination to external examiners upon completion.
 The Professional Doctorate will be awarded after the thesis has been examined and determined to meet the requirements of the award.

 Students are encouraged to attend on-campus classes in order to build relationships with other students and Gnibi College of Indigenous Australian Peoples.
 On-campus students will experience a variety of teaching approaches based upon Indigenous pedagogy, including story-telling, yarning circles and discussions with Indigenous Elders.
-Distance education students will receive a combination of podcast or video-linked seminars and/or engage in synchronous online video or teleconference discussions.
+Online students will receive a combination of podcast or video-linked seminars and/or engage in synchronous online video or teleconference discussions.
 All students are required to attend a week-long (four to five day) intensive workshop for each unit (two weeks for double-weighted units).
 The method of teaching may vary from unit to unit.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.